Astros vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani has eight doubles, two triples, 15 home runs, 24 walks and 38 RBI (57 total hits).
-He's also swiped seven bases.
+- Ohtani has 58 hits with eight doubles, two triples, 15 home runs, 24 walks and 38 RBI.
+He's also stolen seven bases.

 Ohtani Recent Games